Hannah Primrose, Countess of Rosebery: Relationship with Rosebery

-Published commentators on the Roseberys claim their marriage was happy, and there is no known evidence that Hannah was anything other than happy in her marriage, and quite a lot to suggest she was indeed blissfully happy.
-However, much evidence suggests that Rosebery, while professing to be happy, was at times irritated and bored by Hannah, who was always keen to accommodate his every whim.
+Published commentators on the Roseberys claim their marriage was happy, and no evidence suggests Hannah was anything other than happy in her marriage.
+However, much evidence suggests that Rosebery was at times irritated and bored by Hannah, who was always keen to accommodate his every whim.

 Rosebery the popular idol; his image was used to decorate cigar boxes.

-There were times when Lady Rosebery's devotion to her husband was tested.
-Rosebery may have not been antisemitic before his marriage; however, the acerbic wit for which he was famous led him to make remarks that could have been taken in such a way, once his marriage had secured the Rothschild fortune.
-Rosebery seems to have disliked his first son, who he claimed looked "Jewish."
-On seeing his son for the first time he remarked "Le Jew est fait, rien ne vas plus," which must have been disconcerting for the child's Jewish mother.
-Rosebery, who has been described as febrile and supercilious, replied in a letter of congratulations on the birth of his heir from Mary Gladstone: "I cannot pretend to be much excited by an event which occurs to almost every human being and which may cause me a great deal of annoyance."
+At times, Lady Rosebery's devotion to her husband was tested.
+Rosebery may not have been antisemitic before his marriage; however, the acerbic wit for which he was famous led him to make remarks that could be taken that way once his marriage secured the Rothschild fortune.
+Rosebery seems to have disliked his first son, whom he claimed looked "Jewish."
+On seeing his son for the first time he remarked "Le Jew est fait, rien ne vas plus," Rosebery replied in a letter of congratulations on the birth of his heir from Mary Gladstone: "I cannot pretend to be much excited by an event which occurs to almost every human being and which may cause me a great deal of annoyance."
 Rosebery then left his newborn child and wife (who was again pregnant) for a year-long tour of Australia.
 On another occasion, when the Roseberys were travelling in India, Rosebery is reported to have announced "I will travel ahead, Hannah and the rest of the heavy baggage will follow the next day."

 While the marriage was based on warmth and esteem on Rosebery's side and adoration on Hannah's, it seems that Rosebery often found his wife's devotion irritating, and this sometimes caused him to be impatient with her.
 He was often abrupt with her in public.
 She, by contrast, was completely enraptured by him, and would frequently ignore her neighbours at a dinner party to listen to her husband's conversation further down the table, a faux pas almost considered a crime in Victorian society.
 Those who saw the couple alone at home "could not doubt the affection as well as the comprehension that united them".

 Rosebery's behaviour could be eccentric.
 Gladstone remarked that Rosebery was, perhaps, rather too concerned with his health.
 Early in the marriage Rosebery decided to renovate the small ruined Barnbougle Castle (the original Rosebery family seat), close to, and within sight of, Dalmeny House.
 Once renovation was complete in 1882, Rosebery used it as a private retreat from his family, and began to spend his nights there alone.
 Always an insomniac, he claimed that the "stillness of the waters" [the nearby Firth of Forth] "were conducive to sleep".